jackerschott/rodem_project_template/cookiecutter/README.md

 experiment output.
 For the container path, the corresponding container is supposed to be build by the provided Dockerfile and gitlab CI and pulled to the provided path later.
-Naturally the container path can always be changed by editing `workflow/main.smk` and `workflow/sweep.smk`.
+Naturally the container path can always be changed by editing `config/common/private.yaml`.
 Regarding the experiment base path, be careful that you avoid symlinks within that path, in particular the `scratch` symlink in your home directory, as this will cause problems with snakemake trying to find this path inside and outside